top of page

 .png)

 Jake is thrilled to be taking his newest one-person show, Like a Good Neighbor, to the Edinburgh Fringe Festival in August 2026!
-After a success just completed a successful three-night run in collaboration with the Maker's Ensemble in Brooklyn, Jake will be peforming at the Vault at Paradise Green in the first two weeks of the festival.
+After a success just completed a successful three-night run in collaboration with the Maker's Ensemble in Brooklyn in 2025 and a 6-performances as part of the Melting Plot Festival with TheaterLab in May 2026, Jake will be taking his show across the pond to the Vault at Paradise Green in the first two weeks of the festival.
 Directed by Hayley Moir, the piece talks about the night Jake tried to save a stray cat in the alleyway next to his apartment, and the bloody traumatic results.
 Exploring friendship, bullying, and planning a wedding, LAGN is Jake's most vulnerable and poignant piece yet.
-Jake hopes to have a longer run in the coming year, and is exploring taking the show to the Edinburgh Fringe festival next year.
-You can donate to his GoFundMe here.
+You can donate to his GoFundMe to help cover costs for the Fringe Festival here.

 Jake's first full-length piece is being published by 1319 Press!
-The piece, Yland, is a part of the 2026 cohort of new artists, and will be hitting bookstores sometime before summer 2026!
+The piece, Yland, is a part of the 2026 cohort of new artists, and will be hitting bookstores sometime in summer 2026!

 Jake's piece Any Other Day was a finalist in the Chestnut Street Playhouse 2nd Annual New Play Festival this past September.
 The play received a staged reading in CT as a part of the festival.
 In December of 2022, Any Other Day went on to receive a fully-staged production at Broward College in Florida.
 This was Jake's first full-length show to receive a production.